Download (PDF: 943 KB)

 5. Is any portion of the SBA 7(a) loan forgivable?

 Yes, up to 100% of the 7(a) PPP loans are forgivable.
 Small businesses with employees and independent contractors have different forgiveness specifications though.

 Small businesses with employees must put the loan money toward an eligible use, with at least 60% of the total amount going toward payroll costs, and keep the same number of employees on staff.
 If the percentage of the loan used for payroll costs is less than 60%, or if the number of employees is reduced/salary levels are reduced by more than 25%, the amount of the loan eligible for forgiveness is lowered.
-However – there is an exception: you will not be penalized for a reduction in employee numbers, if you restore employee numbers by December 31.
-(This paragraph reflects the changes in the PPP Flexibility Act, signed into law June 5.)
+However – there is an exception: you will not be penalized for a reduction in employee numbers, if you restored employee numbers by December 31, 2020.

 The U.S. Chamber of Commerce has put together a helpful guide for small businesses, which includes the calculation businesses can do to determine their loan amounts and forgiveness eligibility under the program.